ElpadoCan/SpotMAX/spotmax/docs/source/features/_effect_size_description.rst

 .. important::

-    Effect sizes in spotMAX are **calculated from the center z-slice** where each spot was detected.
+    Effect sizes in SpotMAX are **calculated from the center z-slice** where each spot was detected.
 The intensity data used is after gaussian filter and sharpening.
-If sharpening is deactivated, then spotMAX will use the gaussian filtered data and, if gaussian filter is deactivate as well, the intensity data is the raw data.
+If sharpening is deactivated, then SpotMAX will use the gaussian filtered data and, if gaussian filter is deactivate as well, the intensity data is the raw data.